devAlphaSystem/Alpha-System-PBManager-CLI/README.md

 - **Data Loss Risk:**
   - The `remove` command doesn't delete data by default, but **always back up your data independently.**
   - The `reset <name>` command is **highly destructive** and will permanently delete all data for the specified instance.
 Use with extreme caution.
+  - The `clone <sourceName> <newName>` command copies data.
+Ensure the source data is what you intend to replicate.
 - **Script Bugs:** The tool may have bugs.
 Test in non-critical environments first.
 - **Network Connectivity:** Required for downloads and API interactions.
 - **Resource Limits:** Monitor server resources if running many instances.